Z-E-7-0-7-R-O/Zero-Ai-Native/README.md

 **Access & Technical Verification:**
 For full access to the operational source codes listed above, along with comprehensive architectural walkthroughs, telemetry data, and research mechanics, please navigate to the **[src](src)** directory.
 The `src` folder houses the complete architectural breakdowns, deployment instructions, deep-dive technical intelligence, and forensic operational logs for every module engineered within this repository.
 This directory is fully open for rigorous inspection by O-1A Visa adjudicators, Red Team operators, lead security engineers, and scientific researchers.

-*Note: For O-1A visa adjudicators, Red Teaming, researchers, recruiters, production-ready and engineered C++ and Python source code from these AI collaborations is available in separate specialized repositories under the Zero organization.*

 📜 Conversational History: Google AI Studio Logs
 It is imperative to note that the entirety of the conversational sessions—where the ZeroMode protocol was actively engaged to engineer these modules from 0 to 100—are fully preserved and documented within the Google AI Studio environment.
 These extensive architectural logs serve as empirical evidence of the unprecedented human-AI collaborative process, capturing every prompt, debug cycle, and logical override executed by the operator.